emard/wifi_jtag/README.md

 TRST and SRST are reset signals usually used for ARM debugging.
 Most FPGA don't need them.
 LED may be left unconnected too.
-WIFI-JTAG board can be directly powered from JTAG connector.
+WiFi-JTAG board can be directly powered from JTAG connector.

 We recommend ESP-07, ESP-12 or ESP-201 as they have plenty of free GPIO.
 They need external usbserial to flash them, see next section "Flashing".